Zhengyi-Xiao/Wardrobe-Wizard/README.md

 As we grappled with these daily decisions, the idea for the Wardrobe Wizard was born.
 Our mission was clear: to harness technology’s power to simplify your morning routine, ensuring that you start your day confident and well-prepared.

 Wardrobe Wizard was designed with you in mind, whether you’re a fashion-forward trendsetter or someone who prefers a more casual approach.
 We aimed to simplify the daily ritual of selecting an outfit, making it effortless and convenient.
 In a world where time is of the essence, we are here to elevate your style and streamline your mornings.
+More information about our journey can be found in this [Medium](https://medium.com/@valica.he.0061/55976fd67036) article.

 ## Features